Tom Bombadil: Adaptations

 Along with the adventures in Crickhollow, the Old Forest, and the Barrow-downs, Bombadil is omitted from Peter Jackson's interpretation of The Lord of the Rings.
 Jackson explained that this was because he and his co-writers felt that the character does little to advance the story, and including him would make the film unnecessarily long.
 Christopher Lee concurred, stating the scenes were left out to make time for showing Saruman's capture of Gandalf.
 (Note: Some of Bombadil's dialogue, as well as the scene in which the hobbits meet Old Man Willow, are transferred into scenes which Merry and Pippin share with Treebeard in Jackson's adaptation, included in the extended edition DVD.)

 Bombadil has appeared in other radio and film adaptations.
 He was played by Norman Shelley in the 1955–1956 BBC radio adaptation of The Lord of the Rings, a performance that Tolkien thought "dreadful"; in his view even worse was that Goldberry was announced as his daughter and Willowman "an ally of Mordor (!!)" (his emphasis).
 He was portrayed by Esko Hukkanen in the 1993 Finnish miniseries Hobitit.
 He appeared, too, in the 1979 Mind's Eye recordings, where he was played by Bernard Mayes, who also voiced Gandalf.

 He was included, along with Goldberry and the Barrow-wight, in the 1991 Russian adaptation of The Fellowship of the Ring, Khraniteli.

-Tom Bombadil is portrayed by Rory Kinnear in the second season of The Lord of the Rings: The Rings of Power.
+Tom Bombadil is portrayed by Rory Kinnear, and acts as a guide to Gandalf in the second season of The Lord of the Rings: The Rings of Power.